33 AT INDY: On the front straightaway last weekend for my 33d Indy 500. (Indianapolis Motor Speedway photo courtesy of Ron McQueeney.)

 John Force will be the Newsmaker of the Week guest on the June 3 debut of The Race Reporters, my new Internet radio show on VoiceAmerica.com's PowerUpChannel.com.
 ESPN2 drag racing anchor Paul Page and CompetitionPlus.com's Jon Asher will be the media panelists.
 Listen live at 7 p.m.
 EDT or download into your iPod or click the show icon afterwards to hear it on-demand.

-yet done so, please scroll down to my special posting of last Saturday morning, as the sport's and industry's greatest names paid tribute to Mike Harris.
+If you haven't yet done so, please scroll down to my special posting of last Saturday morning, as the sport's and industry's greatest names paid tribute to Mike Harris.
 By the way, Mike's 30-year tenure in motorsports is the longest time on one beat in AP history.
 The Speedway announced creation of a scholarship in Mike's name.
 It will be available to college students attending the Indiana University School of Journalism's new National Sports Journalism Center, location of the Associated Press Sports Editors headquarters, and the winner of the annual scholarship will also have the option to serve as an intern with IMS or IRL.
 "The scholarship is certainly one of the greatest things that's ever happened to me," said Harris.
 He was presented with a helmet signed by all 33 Indy 500 drivers.
 Contributions to the Mike Harris Scholarship can be made to:

 Indiana University Foundation Mike Harris Scholarship, c/o Fred Nation, Indianapolis Motor Speedway, 4790 W. 16th St., Indianapolis, IN 46222.